Natan1469/Rest-api/README.md

 It keeps an eye on our code and restarts the server whenever we make changes.
 Easy, right?
 4. npm run devstart

+NOTE: make sure to dowload mongodb and connect it.